shred/acme4j/src/doc/docs/usage/exceptions.md

 ## AcmeUserActionRequiredException

-This `AcmeServerException` is thrown when an user action is required.
+This `AcmeServerException` is thrown when a user action is required.
 The most likely reason is that the Terms of Service have been changed and must be confirmed before proceeding.

 The exception provides a `Problem` object with a detailed reason, a link to a web page with further instructions to be taken by a human, and an optional link to the new Terms of Service.